Skip to Content

 ● Odorless or minimum odor:

-If you are allergic to chemical fumes and cannot resist them, use a proper mask and gloves to prevent any health issues.
-Remember, the larger the quantity of volatile organic compounds in carburetor cleaners makes them smell worse.
+If you are allergic to chemical fumes and cannot resist them, use a proper mask and gloves to prevent health issues.
+Remember, the larger the volatile organic compounds in carburetor cleaners, the worse they smell.
 So read the ingredients and go for the options with minimum odor.

 ● Compatibility with rubber and painted surfaces:

 Most carburetors have rubber seals or small nonmetal components.
 Ensure that the carb cleaner does not damage them.
-Similar to painted parts close to your carburetor, you do not want to damage them.
+Similar to painted parts close to your carburetor, you do not want to hurt them.

 ● Storability of Carburetor Cleaner:

-Check the expiry date from the carburetor cleaner.
-If you purchase a large spray can or a lot of dip fluid, you probably do not use it all and want to store it for another year.
-Check the can on how to store it best.
+Check the expiry date of the carburetor cleaner.
+If you purchase a giant spray can or a lot of dip fluid, you probably do not use it all and want to store it for another year.
+Check the can on how to keep it best.

 ● Efficiency of the Carburetor Cleaner: